 The 18th century sees further considerable changes in the development of the Game.
 Not immediately conspicuous among the thriving Freemason organisations, secret lodges dedicated to the Game of the Fragmentation come into being, complete with the inevitable alliances, rivalry, and schisms.
 The adherents of the esoteric practice that has little to do with the rituals of the Freemasons or Rosicrucians whom they sometimes mimic for the sake of security, are often referred to collectively as the Pilgrims of Moeris.
 It is also the period when two important elements are added to the Game: Three-Dimensional Chess, which is believed to be the “ludic manifestation” of the mysterious object called the Three-Dimensional Kaleidoscope.
 The “board” for Three-Dimensional Chess is represented by a huge cube divided into 512 squares.
 The chess pieces are attached to the cube by means of rings and rods and are moved by a couple of assistants scrambling up and down the ladders fixed along the edges of this edifice.
 The Kaleidoscope, which is initially thought to be some kind of die for the game of Three-Dimensional Chess, is a metallic dodecahedron with movable parts covered in esoteric inscriptions, an object similar to the cardboard model coming with the book that the reader is expected to have put together by now.
 At the end of the 19th century, even more ambitious step is made when somebody attempts to design Four-Dimensional Chess in the wake of Bernhard Riemann’s work and the emergence of the new concepts in theoretical physics.
 The project proves tough to pull off, not so much because it would require 4,096 squares, more than 2,000 pieces, and the manual containing hundreds of pages, but because the systematisation of such a complex endeavour within reasonable spatial limits proves to be impossible.
 Although there is precious little information about the actual proceedings of the Game of the Fragmentation, it is clear that the players stage some elaborate simulations which might be taken by the uninitiated for real events.
 These stagings also undergo considerable development throughout the centuries.
 The Siege of Troy is undoubtedly one such event.
 As Jaume’s research shows, whereas in the 18th century the Siege was recreated just on paper, in the 19th century there was evidence of it being carried out (albeit symbolically) in real life.
 In some of Primo Pietreia’s sources there is a reference to the siege of a palace situated in the north-west of the city of Mannheim that supposedly took place in 1813.
 There is no historical evidence of any military action in that area in the given year, which means it was a staged event, though realistic enough for one of its participants to be killed.
 A contemporary historian quoted by Pietreia believed that the palace symbolised ancient Troy, and one of its towers — the Labyrinth of Lake Moeris.

 There is no lack of McGuffins to chase for Jaume and his collaborator, the main one of those being the elusive document known as the Third Act, issued by a powerful lodge with the fancy name the Resplendent Branch of Salzburg.
-The last available information about the Act goes back to 1879 when it was transferred to the Vatican Library.
+The last available piece of information about the Act goes back to 1879 when it was transferred to the Vatican Library.
 As of now, its whereabouts are unknown.
 Supposedly, this particular document contains important details of the procedures employed by the Lodge during the Game of the Fragmentation; there also might be connection between the Third Act and the missing letter of Pietrea to Elisenda.
 Although Jaume and Francesca fail to obtain the mysterious document, they make appreciable progress in tracking down the major attributes of the Game.
 They gain access to the only extant model of the cube for the Game of Three-Dimensional Chess in the basement of the Vatican Museums and locate the dodecahedral Kaleidoscope.
 They manage to copy the coded messages engraved around its vertices and have them subsequently deciphered by a crypt-analyst in London.
 This information, as well as the help of an idiot-savant with extraordinary mathematical abilities, provides them with the necessary clues to make their own paper model of the Kaleidoscope, which is identical to the one possessed by the reader.
 By this time, they are fully aware of the fact that the secret Lodge of the Game is still active nowadays, that they have been bumping into the Pilgrims for the most part of their quest, and, the most striking, that the Game of the Fragmentation is in progress right now and they are its unwitting participants.

 The second important strand of the plot is the story of the double.
 Here Palol taps into the rich cultural tradition that has formed around the mythology of the Twins.
 The bulk of this narrative lies in the first volume of The Troiacord, which, let me reiterate, does not mean that it is the point of departure of the book as a whole.
 There is no definite beginning in this novel, for, as I said earlier, it is a text-ouroboros, conceptually similar in this respect to Finnegans Wake with the technical difference that it does not end in the middle of the sentence completed at the start of the novel.
 Miquel de Palol’s method is based on the geometric properties of the dodecahedron: the text just reflects a route traced along the edges of the figure.
 When the route returns to the initial point, which in our case is the vertex with the Greek letters Alfa and Omega, the text repeats itself.
 I will discuss in more detail the relation between the novel and the dodecahedron further on.
 Let’s get back to the double.
 The fellow is a hapless criminal called Damià Retxa, who escapes from prison, or so he believes at first, to find himself in the circle of very wealthy and powerful people who have engineered his jail-breaking from start to finish.
 This upper-middle class public makes up the contemporary version of the Lodge; they are the so-called New Pilgrims, and many of them have been involved in the quest of Jaume and Francesca.
 The most popular types of cover for the Game adepts in the 20th century are commercial companies, governmental organisations and European Union institutions.
 Each member has at least one mansion in which the members of the Lodge regularly gather to manage their affairs.
 Damià Retxa is brought to one such mansion in the middle of a spacious manour.
 The reason for his delivery from the jail is his remarkable appearance: he is the spitting image of Gabriel Van Egmont, an influential diplomat, scientist and businessman.
 Damià is told that Gabriel was kidnapped by his competitors and shot during a botched rescue attempt.
 Since the general public does not know of this death (his absence since the abduction was presented in the media as resulting from a journey abroad), Damià’s rescuers-turned-captors intend to pass him off as Gabriel Van Egmont.
 The would-be impersonator is kept in the dark about the purpose of this enterprise.
 In a short period of time he undergoes intensive training and is administered a course of special drugs affecting his memory; the main goal is to make his behavioural patterns as close to those of the deceased as possible.
 The training includes a crash course on the Western canon of literature, philosophy, and music as well as watching videos of Gabriel and imitating his gestures and mannerisms in minute detail.
 The most pleasant part of the training for Damià is, of course, practical exercises aimed at teaching him how to have sex exactly the way Gabriel did it.